MicrosoftDocs/VBA-Docs/api/Excel.WorksheetFunction.TBillYield.md

 If settlement ≥ maturity, or if maturity is more than one year after settlement, **TBillYield** returns the #NUM! error value.

-**TBillYield** is calculated as follows, where DSM = number of days from settlement to maturity, excluding any maturity date that is more than one calendar year after the settlement date.
+**TBillYield** is calculated as follows, where DSM = number of days from settlement to maturity, excluding any maturity date that is more than one calendar year after the settlement date:

 > ![Formula](../images/awftbyd_ZA06051257.gif)